cdl-geneseo/geneseo-dictionary/R/Ratchet.md

 # Ratchet

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Ratchet

 Created by  Unknown User (kmo12) on Apr 27, 2015

 (adj.) to be looking distraught or messy, trashy. &quot;That's so ratchet&quot; K Owen, N-R, 2015